 Visitors are encouraged to speak to the children, especially during Science Week and when the opportunity within the topic studied arises.

-We have a strong commitment to ICT skills for all children and celebrated once again receiving the ICT mark in July 2012!
+We have a strong commitment to computing and ICT skills for all children and celebrated once again receiving the ICT mark in July 2012!

-ICT is embedded across the curriculum so that the children have a chance to implement the skills they learn in ICT lessons.
-The ICT scheme of work is sorted under the three key themes: Exploring, Investigating and Informing, and the importance of e-safety underpins it all.
-The children use “Starz”, a Virtual Learning Environment, to explore themes related to their work in class that they can continue to use at home if they choose.
+Computing is embedded across the curriculum and the children use “Starz”, a Virtual Learning Environment, to explore themes related to their work in class that they can continue to use at home if they choose.
 All pupils are regularly assessed for the tasks they undertake.